tespechit/Creamy/README.md

 ## To-Do List

 * Automatic updates and versioning.
-* Module system with plug-n-play modules.
+* Modular system with plug-n-play modules.
+* Support for different databases. rename DbHandler to MysqlHandler and leave DbHandler as a generic interface.
-* calendar functionality
+* Calendar functionality
-* assign tasks to customers/contacts and to a calendar date
+* Assign tasks to customers/contacts and to a calendar date
-* add a Creamy table at the database with versioning and general information about Creamy
+* Add a Creamy table at the database with versioning and general information about Creamy
-* use email to verify the real identity of the Admin user (for password recovery and security purposes)
+* Use email to verify the real identity of the Admin user (for password recovery and security purposes)
-* invoices module for customers
+* Invoices module for customers
-* log system
+* Log system
-* backup module
+* Backup module
 * HTTPS option with client/server certificates for added security
-* implement connectivity status for users (online, idle...)
+* Implement connectivity status for users (online, idle...)
-* cleaner and better code generation ;)
+* Cleaner and better code generation ;)

 # Credits & Acknowledgements